-The federal relationship is identified by way of each major component of this LRAPA rule package titled “PM2.5 and GHG Rule Changes”.
-The three (3) major components of the rule package are identified in the following table with the corresponding DEQ rule item.

 Relationship to federal requirements

+This section complies with OAR 340-011-0029 and ORS 468A.327 to clearly identify the relationship between the proposed rules and applicable federal requirements.

+The relationship of the rules to federal requirements is provided in two sections: one section describes the relationship of LRAPA’s rules for New Source Review and Prevention of Significant Deterioration and one section describes the relationship of LRAPA’s permitting updates, including as adoption of federal emission standards, and adoption of permit attachments and registrations as an alternative to permitting.

+[OPTION 1 – verbatim or by reference]

+The proposed rules would adopt federal requirement Choose an item..
+Enter description that includes the name and citation here.
+[BE BRIEF.]

+[OPTION 2– substantively equivalent to federal requirements]

+The proposed rules are not “different from or in addition to federal requirements” and impose stringency equivalent to federal requirements.
+Enter description that includes the name and citation here.
+[BE BRIEF.]

+[OPTION 3– in addition to federal requirements]

+The proposed rules are “in addition to federal requirements.”

+The proposed rules [3a] incorporate science applicable to Oregon, [3b] incorporate technological advances, [3c] protect public health, [3d] protect environment, [3e] address administrative issues [3f]economic concerns [3g] others.
+Enter additional information about how and why the proposed rules are different from the federal requirements here.

+What alternatives did DEQ consider if any?

+Enter description about why DEQ did not pursue these alternatives here.
+[IF OTHER PARTS OF THIS DOCUMENT DESCRIBES ALTERNATIVES CONSIDERED, DOJ ADVISES US TO DUPLICATE THE INFORMATION HERE.]

+Relationship to federal requirements
-PM2.5 and Greenhouse Gas (GHG) New Source Review/Prevention of Significant Deterioration (NSR/PSD) permitting thresholds:

-LRAPA determined this rule proposal is “in addition to federal requirements” as required under ORS 468A.327(1)(a) and OAR 340-011-0029(1)(a).
+New Source Review/Prevention of Significant Deterioration: LRAPA determined this rule proposal is “in addition to federal requirements” as required under ORS 468A.327(1)(a) and OAR 340-011-0029(1)(a).
 The proposed rulemaking is different from because it modifies LRAPA’s existing permitting rules which are different than federal rules.
 LRAPA’s permitting program has been structured in a different way than the federal program since it originated in 1982, but is considered equivalent by the Environmental Protection Agency.

+The LRAPA’s rule did not create new differences in the major source preconstruction program from the federal program.
+It makes changes to LRAPA’s rules to maintain equivalency with the federal program.
+The proposed rule incorporates two new federally regulated pollutants (greenhouse gases and fine particulates) into LRAPA’s existing program which is, and has been different from the federal program since its inception.

-Both programs require preconstruction approval (NSR/PSD) for new major air pollution sources or existing sources making modifications that will increase their emissions above a baseline level by a defined amount known as a “Significant Emission Rate.”
+Both programs require preconstruction approval for new major air pollution sources or existing sources making modifications that will increase their emissions above a baseline level by a defined amount known as a “Significant Emission Rate.”
 The primary difference between LRAPA’s existing rules and the federal rules is how the baseline emission level, or netting basis, is established.
 The netting basis is the emission level in a defined baseline year, adjusted by any required decreases and approved increases of emissions.

 Under LRAPA’s program, the netting basis is based on actual emissions from a set time period, often the year 1977 or 1978, and is adjusted accordingly based on subsequent changes at the facility.
-If emissions increase above the netting basis by the Significant Emission Rate for a pollutant, the source triggers NSR/PSD.
+If emissions increase above the netting basis by the Significant Emission Rate for a pollutant, the source triggers New Source Review or Prevention of Significant Deterioration.